Minreaux/jenkins-test/README.md

 - `CASC_VAULT_ENGINE_VERSION`: Vault kv secret engine version "1" or "2"

 > **_NOTE:_** Because this Jenkins setup is configured to use Hashicorp Vault for credentials, all non-Vault Jenkins credentials types have been disabled.

+## Cleanup
+To restart and test a new Jenkins installation, delete the `jenkins/` directory; when that directory is deleted, the `Install_Jenkins.ps1` script will re-install Jenkins from scratch.